 Thus, investment outside the native village or town does not necessarily mean investment outside the region.
 Even in the marginally located Todgha valley in south-Morocco, only 5.1 percent of all houses and only 16.0 percent of all enterprises had been established outside the oasis.
 Nevertheless, 19.7 percent of all houses and 42.4 percent of all enterprises had been established in Tinghir, a boomtown located within the valley (De Haas, 2003).
-This illustrates the general process of rural urbanization taking place in Morocco, which is closely intertwined with processes of internal migration and international migrants' investments in the urban sector.
+This illustrates the general process of rural urbanization taking place in Morocco, which is closely and reciprocally intertwined with processes of internal migration and international migrants' investments in the urban sector.
+Although some returnees settle in central cities such as Rabat and Casablanca, the majority resettle in towns within or close to their native regions, thus combining the advantages of urban facilities and ethnic-linguistic closeness.

-The urban allocation of migrants' investments and the fact that many return migrants prefer to resettle in towns have spurred the development of new urban centers within or near to migrant-sending areas themselves.
-Numerous centrally located villages and small towns located within or nearby migrant-sending regions have therefore developed into medium-sized or large urban centers over the past few decades.
-International migration has played a crucial role in their growth (cf. Agoumy, 1988; Lazaar, 1989).
-Towns such as Tiznit, Agadir, Ouarzazate, Taza, Tetuan, Tangiers, Oujda have experienced a revolutionary and anarchic growth since the 1970s.
+The urban allocation of migrants' investments and the fact that many return migrants prefer to resettle in towns in their native regions have spurred the development of new urban centres within or near to migrant-sending areas themselves (cf. Agoumy, 1988; De Haas, 2003; Lazaar, 1989).
+Numerous centrally located villages and small towns located within or nearby migrant-sending regions developed into medium-sized or large urban centres over the past few decades.
+Towns such as Tiznit, Agadir, Ouarzazate, Taza, Tétouan, Tangiers, and Oujda have experienced a revolutionary and anarchic growth since the 1970s.
 Completely new towns, such as Nador and Al Hoceima in the Rif, Zagora in the Drâa valley, and the Kelâa Mgouna-Boumalne de Dadès cluster and Tinghir in the south, have sprung up from almost nothing in just a few decades (Aït Hamza, 1999; Bounar, 1993; McMurray, 1992, cited in Nyberg-Sørensen 2004).
-Numerous smaller centers have developed around crossroads, markets and administrative centers, in a process of what has been called a "generalized micro-urbanization" of the rural space (Berriane, 1996, p.
+Numerous smaller centres have developed around crossroads, markets and administrative centres, in a process of what has been called a "generalized microurbanization" of the rural space (Berriane, 1996, p.
 368, cf. El Maoula El Iraki, 1999).
-The proliferation of new urban centers has been accompanied by a slowdown in the growth of large cities (cf. Giubilaro, 1997, p.
+The proliferation of new urban centres has been accompanied by a slowdown in the growth of large cities (cf. Giubilaro, 1997, p.
 35).

-International migration is increasingly becoming an urban phenomenon.
-Not only does an increasing share of migrants originate from towns, but return migrants also increasingly prefer resettling and investing in regional urban centers.
-The presence of public amenities (health care, schools, electricity), employment opportunities and the greater potential for investments explain this phenomenon (Berriane, 1996, p.
+Along with the general urbanisation process taking place in Morocco9 also international migration is increasingly becoming an urban phenomenon.
+Not only does an increasing share of migrants originate from towns, but return migrants also increasingly prefer resettling and investing in regional urban centres, due to the presence of public amenities (health care, schools, electricity), employment opportunities and the greater potential for investments (Berriane, 1996, p.
 379-80).
-In urban centers in the Rif and the south, international migrants have constructed 75 to 80 per cent of recent houses (Berriane, 1996, p.
+International migrants have constructed 75 to 80 per cent of recent houses in urban centres in the Rif and the south (Berriane, 1996, p.
 368; De Haas, 2003, p.
 322).
-Although some returnees settle in central cities such as Rabat and Casablanca, the vast majority resettle in towns within or close to their native regions, thus combining the advantages of urban facilities and ethnic-linguistic closeness.